HL7/fhir/guides/daf2/pages/_includes/daf-research-intro.md

 Data Mart: A Health IT system that gathers data from one or more Data Sources and enables researchers to access data.
 A Data Source can also be a Data Mart.
 Examples of Data Marts include Data Warehouses, Registries etc.

-Research Query Composer: A Health IT system that enables Researchers to compose queries and submit queries to one or more Data Marts.
+Research Query Requester (also known as Research Query Composer): A Health IT system that enables Researchers to compose queries and submit queries to one or more Data Marts.
 Examples of Research Query Composers include web portals.

 Research Query Responder: A Health IT system that provides responses to queries submitted by the Research Query Requester.